|

 joints and upper to lower turret joint.
 Detail is good overall with

-the exception of the oversimplified roadwheels.
+the exception of the oversimplified roadwheels which are one solid wheel instead of an inner and outer wheel.
 A bit of drilling

 Separately molded track links are provided.
 (At the time this kit